 When you own a car, it is your responsibility to care for it.
 Many car owners seem to think a car runs on magic dust.

-In this article, we will shed light on the various reasons why your car can shut off while driving so the next time it happens you are well-prepared.
+In this article, we will shed light on the various reasons why your car can shut off while driving so the next time it happens; you are well-prepared.

-Possible Causes Why Your Car Shuts Off While Driving
+6 Causes Why Your Car Shuts Off While Driving

-In modern vehicles, there are a lot of different sensors and functions to make your car run correctly.
+In modern vehicles, there are many different sensors and functions to make your car run smoothly.
 Some parts are more common than others, though.

 1. Faulty Crankshaft Position Sensor

+You also have a camshaft position sensor on some car models, which the car uses if the camshaft sensor is faulty.
 In this case, a faulty crankshaft position sensor may not cause the car to stop entirely.

 2. Faulty Fuel Pump/Fuel System

 A fuel filter is a small component whose only job is to clean the fuel that goes into the engine.
-If the fuel filter is clogged, the fuel entering the system will be insufficient and the engine will shut down.
+If the fuel filter is clogged, the fuel entering the system will be insufficient, and the engine will shut down.
 Fortunately, it is pretty easy for you to replace a fuel filter.

 3. Empty Fuel Tank